This post may contain affiliate links from which I may earn a commission without any cost to you. Read our policy for details.

 Know your worth

 It’s also important to know your worth and not undervalue yourself.
-If you charge too little, clients may not take you seriously.
+If you charge too little, clients may not take you seriously, and you will not be able to earn profits.

 On the other hand, if you charge too much, you may price yourself out of the market.